In line with semantic and pride versioning, v2.0.0 of Gurp is ready to go.

 Client/Server

 I’ve already written a fairly detailed description of the way Gurp compiles and sends machine configs in server mode, but briefly, Gurp used to compile config on the server.
 It now assembles the config on the server, but compiles it on the client.
-This means you can safely refer to local facts, or examine the local filesystem in your config.
+This means you only have to keep config in one place, and your code can safely refer to local facts, or examine the local filesystem.

 And…